apache/druid/docs/catalog/ext.md

 FROM ext.wikipedia
 ```

-The real intestion would do some data transforms such as converting the "TRUE"/"FALSE" fields
+The real ingestion would do some data transforms such as converting the "TRUE"/"FALSE" fields
 into 1/0 values, parse the date-time field and so on.
-Here we just focus on the table
+This section focuses on the table
 metadata aspect.

 ### Using a Partial Table Specication

-As noted, we can omit some of the information from the catalog entry to
+As noted, you can omit some of the information from the catalog entry to
 produce a _partial_ table specification.
-Suppose we have an HTTP input source
+Suppose you have an HTTP input source
 that provides a set of files: the file contents differ each day, but all have
 the same format and schema.
-We define our `koala` catalog table as follows:
+Define the `koala` catalog table as follows:

 ```json
 {